twelckle/BaseballGrid/README.md

 ## Overview

-**BaseballGrid** is a React-based game inspired by the popular baseball puzzle concept known as the Immaculate Grid.
+**Diamond Connections** is a React-based game inspired by the popular baseball puzzle concept known as the Immaculate Grid.
 The game challenges users to fill out a 3x3 grid where each cell corresponds to a baseball player who has played for the teams indicated by the intersecting row and column headers.

 ## Features